superlinked/superlinked/docs/reference/dsl/source/in_memory_source.md

         parser (DataParser | None, optional): The data parser.
 Defaults to JsonParser if None is supplied.

     Raises:
-        InitializationException: If the schema is not an instance of SchemaObject.
+        InvalidInputException: If the schema is not an instance of SchemaObject.

     ### Ancestors (in MRO)